 Candidacy Deck on Analytical Approaches and Visuals: This tool provides an overview of different approaches to visualizing candidacy for Family First and analytical approaches for eligibility determination.

 Candidacy by Jurisdiction: This tool is a compilation of candidacy definitions and considerations from submitted and approved Family First Prevention Plans.

-Family First Provider Readiness Assessment Survey Template: This tool includes a survey for providers to assess readiness in areas of continuous quality improvement, trauma-informed care, and qualified residential treatment program requirements related to Family First.
+Family First Provider Readiness Assessment Survey Template: This tool includes a survey for providers to assess readiness in areas of service capacity, continuous quality improvement, trauma-informed care, and qualified residential treatment program requirements related to Family First.
 This template can be tailored to different jurisdictional contexts and uploaded into a survey software for circulation.

 Step 5: Develop prevention plan or other Family First plan

 Family First Prevention Plan Outline Template: This tool provides a section by section outline of the information required to build a narrative for submission of the Family First Prevention Plan.